Special Weather Statement issued for Alleghany, Ashe, Watauga by NWS - NewsBreak

 Special Weather Statement issued for Alleghany, Ashe, Watauga by NWS

-Effective: 2021-10-11 00:53:00 EDT Expires: 2021-10-11 04:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Alleghany; Ashe; Watauga AREAS OF FOG Through the late night and early morning, expect the development of areas of fog.
+Effective: 2021-10-13 04:32:00 EDT Expires: 2021-10-13 07:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Alleghany; Ashe; Watauga AREAS OF FOG Through the early morning, expect areas of fog.
 This fog may become dense at times resulting in a sudden reduction in visibility.
-Visibility minimums under one mile are expected with locally dense fog resulting in minimums of a quarter mile or less.
-This fog is expected to persist through the early morning commute Monday.
+The fog is expected to persist through the early morning commute.
 For your safety, if traveling, please prepare for a slower morning commute, allowing for plenty of time to reach your destination.
-When encountering fog while driving, please slow down and use your low beam headlights.
-Also leave plenty of room between you and the car in front of you to allow for maximum breaking distance.alerts.weather.gov
+When encountering fog while driving, please slow down and use your low beam headlights.alerts.weather.gov

 Comments / 0